There were 2 events – one for those under the age of 12 and one for those between 12 and 18.

 The Cumberland Infirmary team identified duplications and other efficiencies saving them 600 hours a year which is now spent on patient care.

-Despite the tensions and fears about changes to services, all the communities affected have drawn up new plans which are now being considered by the NHS.
+Despite the tensions and fears about changes to services, all the communities affected have drawn up new plans which are now being considered by the NHS and the Alston Alliance work with the NHS to develop plans.

 It provides trusted advice for parents of children aged between 0-5 years on common childhood illnesses and ailments.
 It also provides information about nearby health centres and pharmacists.